meshery/meshkit/README.md

-# gokit for Layer5 projects
+# meshkit for Layer5 projects
 A toolkit for Layer5's microservices

 <div>&nbsp;</div>